FirstGit178/SoC_Lab_Week6/index.md

 This demo displays the Irish Flag, which I selected as the design pattern.
 <img src="docs/assets/images/IMG_20251110_171335.jpg">

-(Guideline: 1/2 sentences.)

 ## **My VGA Design Edit**
 # (Introduce your own design idea.
 Consider how complex/achievabble this might be or otherwise.
 Reference any research you do online (use hyperlinks).)

-As Ecah pixel has to be covered by code in regards to its colour and I was running behind with my progress due to missing a couple of labs
-I decided to use the default section to colour the background and left my icon essentially floating in the centre of the screen, as whatever colour you decide to make the default, will colour any pixel not covered by the code. as this saved time rather than trying to write each section individually.

 ### **Code Adaptation**
 Adapting the code to display my designs at first I thought would be easy...

 *Yeah, should be easy and I'll do something like..... my lecturer's binary rain*